The Truth About Changing Habits and Reaching Goals: You’re Going to Fail

 When I say you’re going to fail, it’s not to scare you.
 Or make a case that habits can’t be developed.
 Or that goals are pointless.

 People might try to tell you that you’ll end up failing, so why even try.
 But they’re dead wrong.
 You absolutely should try.
 Setting goals and developing good habits is the core of self-improvement and personal growth.
-Not to mention a better life.
+Here’s some additional motivation from psychologist David Niven talking about research in 2001 from 100 Simple Secrets of the Best Half of Life:

-The moral of the story is that you shouldn’t be discouraged when you see statistics like these.
+You shouldn’t be discouraged when you see statistics like these.
 People can and do succeed.
-So when things don’t go according to plan or life takes a twist – and it most certainly will – you need to dust yourself off, learn from it, and try again.
-The secret to changing habits and reaching long term goals is that success is not a straight line.
+When things don’t go according to plan or life takes a twist – and it most certainly will – you need to dust yourself off, learn from it, and try again.

-The road to success is littered with mistakes, bumps, and minor setbacks.
-Failure is what happens when you stop trying.
+The road to success won’t be a straight line.
+It’ll be a winding path through hills, valleys, mistakes, bumps, and setbacks.
+Failure only happens when you stop trying.